Spring Term Curriculum

 Drop Everything and Read

 This year we are continuing our ‘Drop Everything and Read’ sessions.
 This means that every Friday afternoon everybody at St Anne’s (adults and children alike) will have thirty minutes to stop whatever they are doing and read a book of their choice.
 This could be your library book or a book that you have brought in from home.
 We really hope that these sessions in which we are all reading for pleasure will help to foster your child’s love of reading.
 Please help ensure that your child is ready for these sessions by ensuring that they bring a reading book into school on a Friday.
-Later in the year we will be inviting parents to come and join us, details will follow in due course.

 Should you have any questions, please contact the office to make an appointment.